Chaaampy/html-skeleton/README.md

 ## other files

-There is just a sample PNG favicon
+There is just a sample PNG favicon in the favicon file.
+Note that you should generate your own favicon with some service like [favicon-generator](https://www.favicon-generator.org/)

 ## SPECS